StephanErb/engineering-notes/content/SoftwareEngineering.md

 as put by @dmontauk:

 * Most engineering time is spend debugging
-* Mot time spend debugging is looking for information
+* Most time spend debugging is looking for information
 * Most time looking for information is spend due to unfamilarity with the code/system

 If put into a broader context we can deduce: